LouisBoucquet/louisboucquet.github.io/translate-from-backend/README.md

 * Easy to use
 * Dynamic (Selected tag updates if the chosen language updates)
-* Correct typing voor good intellisense
+* Correct typing for good intellisense

 This article requires basic knowledge of [rxjs](https://rxjs.dev).